-10.2.
-Using a Tag in a Robot Program
+4.8.5.
+Using a Tag in a Robot program

-Once a tag has been defined, you can start creating yourrobot program.
+Once a tag has been defined, you can start creating your robot program .
 The tag can serve as a reference point for moves in your program.
-Even if the tag moves (i.e. it is" offset"), the Wrist Camera can find its new location (see section Find Visual Offset and Apply Visual Offset Nodes, and Defining Tags), and quickly adjust your moves based on the value of the offset (see section Find Visual Offset and Apply Visual Offset and Apply Visual Offset Nodes, and Defining Tags).
+Even if the tag moves (i.e. it is "offset"), the Wrist Camera can find its new location and quickly adjust your moves based on the value of the offset.